mshafiee/astrology.ir/content/en/ephemeris/bosnia_and_herzegovina/sarajevo/thursday.md

   - Ephemeris
   - Bosnia and Herzegovina
   - Sarajevo
-description: 🗓 Thursday, 30 Apr 2026
+description: 🗓 Thursday, 07 May 2026

 toc: false
 ---